6d6f7274686f6e/dotfiles/README.md

 Make sure you read the i3 config file at `~/.config/i3/config` and change the keybindings to your liking.
 You'll **need** to do this if you don't have a french AZERTY keyboard.
 There's also some screen setup in there that most likely won't work on your system.

+There are various utility scripts under `~/.config/i3/scripts/`, and `i3blocks` (the i3 status bar) relies on those in `~/.config/i3/scripts/i3blocks/`.
+You should also read them to learn about the various things that can be done by clicking on the status bar.

 ### ZSH
+Set ZSH as your default shell by typing `chsh -s /bin/zsh`.
-Configuration files for ZSH are located in `~/.config/zsh/`.
-When starting a console session without a graphical environment, it will try to read the `~/.zshrc` file: to avoid duplicates, you'll have to link it with `ln -s ~/.config/zsh/.zshrc ~/.zshrc`
+Its configuration files are located in `~/.config/zsh/`.
+When starting a console session without a graphical environment, it will try to read the `~/.zshrc` file: to avoid duplicates, you'll have to link it with `ln -s ~/.config/zsh/.zshrc ~/.zshrc`.

 ### Wine
 Wine prefixes are stored in `~/.local/share/wine/xxbit/` where `xx` is either `32` or `64`.
 It will default to 32bit when run as `wine`, and 64bit when run as `wine64`.